 When Disease Strikes

 If your flowers are in decline, it’s important to determine whether the culprit is an insect or a disease process.
 Spraying insecticide willy-nilly on a plant covered with rust fungus isn’t going to help.
 Practicing good plant culture, like proper plant spacing and watering techniques, goes a long way to reducing disease problems.
-Following recommended exposure guidelines also keeps flowers vigorous and able to resist disease.
+Following the recommended exposure guidelines also keeps flowers vigorous and able to resist disease.

 If disease strikes you anyways, you can treat with fungicide or selective pruning techniques.
 In severe cases, sometimes it’s best to remove the plant and replace with a hardier cultivar.